nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Managing Lessons

-The following section will guide you on how to use the commands relating to the operations for managing lessons of students in TAB.
+This section guides you on how to use the commands for managing the lessons of your students in TAB.
 A `Lesson` **must** have the following fields: a start date, a time range and a subject.

 A `Lesson` can be categorised into 2 types: